 Section 1.
-Pawn Broker License
+PAWN BROKER LICENSE

-No person shall carry on the business of pawnbroker, or dealer in, or keeper of a shop for the purchase, sale or barter of junk, old metals or second-hand articles in the town, unless he is duly licensed therefore by the Board of Selectmen.
+No person shall carry on the business of pawnbroker, or dealer in, or keeper of a shop for the purchase, sale or barter of junk, old metals or second-hand articles in the town, unless he is duly licensed therefore by the Select Board.